janeljo/janeljo.github.io/essays/getting-over-it.md

 I might have dramatized the experience, but this peek into my future with Javascript and athletic software engineering has only encouraged me to challenge myself and learn to be more confident in my decisions as a programmer.
 Though I expect to undergo some aches and pains, I’m looking forward to seeing a better version of myself by the end of it.

+*”Do something today that your future self will thank you for.”*